KGBRecord/freej2me-plus-lakka/README.md

 **This is a modified version of FreeJ2ME-Plus specifically adapted for Lakka OS with Docker build system.**

+## ⚠️ **CRITICAL LAKKA LIMITATION** ⚠️

+**Lakka is an extremely minimalized Linux distribution (based on OpenELEC) that makes installing Java VERY DIFFICULT:**
+- ❌ No package managers (apt, yum, pacman)
+- ❌ Read-only filesystem
+- ❌ Missing system libraries
+- ❌ No development tools

+**🎯 SOLUTION: Pre-compile Java on a full Linux system and copy to Lakka manually.**

 ### Key features:
 - **Docker build environment**: Uses OpenJDK 8 official image for consistent builds
 - **Simplified build system**: Makefile-based build automation